mischah/michael-kuehnel.de/_posts/2015-09-15-bootstrap-kickstart.md

 ### Scaffold your LESS files and your JavaScript

 The provided file structure is focused on maintainibility and upgradability.
 Beside that we are taking advantage of using [Bower – *A package manager for the web*](http://bower.io/) for managing the dependencies.
-Which are just a few plugins to enhance the experience for oldIE users besides Bootstrap itself.
+Which are just a few plugins to enhance the experience for oldIE users – besides Bootstrap itself.
 So in the best case updating Bootstrap is just about changing the version number in the `bower.json` file.
-But even if there are major changes like renamed or new mixins, variables or something similiar you probably won’t get hurt.
+But even if there are major changes like renamed or new mixins, variables or something similiar you probably won’t get hurt seriously.

 ### Automation #ftw – Using Grunt to build things